boryspaulewicz/bhsdtr2/Readme.md

 ![](Figs/unnamed-chunk-23-1.svg)

-This is perhaps not very informative, but in theory this prior excludes 0, although in practice posterior d' samples equal to 0 are not excluded by this prior because of the finite precision of floating point numbers.
-As a convenient alternative, in bhsdtr2 it is now possible to use a more sophisticated prior for d' if the separate intercepts parametrization is used: when using the id\_log link function for delta, d' = delta fixed effect \* exp(sum of delta random effects), which means that delta (fixed effect) = d', but delta random effects are still on the log scale.
+This is perhaps not very informative in typical situations, but in theory this prior excludes 0, although in practice posterior d' samples equal to 0 are not excluded by this prior because of the finite precision of floating point numbers.
+As a convenient alternative, it is now possible to use a more sophisticated prior for d' if the separate intercepts parametrization is used: when using the id\_log link function for delta, d' = delta fixed effect \* exp(sum of delta random effects), which means that delta (fixed effect) = d', but delta random effects are still on the log scale.

 ``` r
 m = bhsdtr(c(dprim ~ 1 + (1 | id), thr ~ 1 + (1 | id)), r ~ stim,